Robert Harrild

 Robert Harrild (1 January 1780 - 28 July 1853) was an English printing pioneer.
-Harrild was the founder of the business Harrild & Sons, his history is recorded in 'The House of Harrild' by Edward Liveing written in 1949, which gives the complete history of the Company, and also many names and dates of Harrilds.
+Harrild was the founder of the business Harrild & Sons, his history is recorded in 'The House of Harrild' by Edward Living written in 1949, which gives the complete history of the company, and also many names and dates of Harrilds.

 Early life

 Robert Harrild, born in Bermondsey, London, England, was the second son of Robert Harrild of Surrey and his wife Sarah Johnson.

 In 1801, at the age of 21, Harrild set up in partnership with Edward Billing at the Bluecoat-Boy Printing Office, Russell Street, Bermondsey.
 In the same year, Harrild married Edward Billing's sister, Elizabeth.
 Joseph Billing, son of Thomas Billing and nephew of Edward, later married Sarah Harrild, daughter of Robert.
 Seven of Robert and Elizabeth's ten children survived into adulthood, their daughter Mary married the colour-printing innovator George Baxter (printer), Baxter's sister Mary married Robert's eldest son and heir Robert Harrild.